5 Things To Know Before a Dental Bridge Treatment

 Introduction

 If you’re dealing with a missing tooth or several missing teeth, restoring your smile is likely a top priority.
-One common solution is a dental bridge, which offers an effective way to replace missing teeth.
+One common solution is a dental bridge treatment, which offers an effective way to replace missing teeth.

 This fixed dental device not only restores your smile but also helps maintain proper facial structure, and it prevents the remaining teeth from shifting out of place.